 Many languages allow the address of a local variable to be stored as a value in other variables.
-Examples are the application of the address operator in C or C++, or of the ’Access or ’Address attributes in Ada.
+Examples are the application of the address operator in C or C++, or of the ’Access or ’Address attributes in Ada[17].
 In some languages, this facility is also used to model the call-by-reference mechanism by passing the address of the actual parameter by-value.
 An obvious safety requirement is that the stored address shall not be used after the lifetime of the local variable has expired.
 This situation can be described as a dangling reference to the stack.

-Cross reference
+Related coding guidelines

-CWE[8]: 562.
+CWE [7]: 562.
 Return of Stack Variable Address